hozuki/StarlightDirector/README.md

 For those who want to view or play the beatmaps:

-- viewing: use [bmconv](https://github.com/OpenCGSS/bmconv/releases) to convert the beatmap to [Deleste](https://twitter.com/blueapple25130/status/859560616368812032) TXT format, then view in Deleste.
+- viewing: use [bmconv](https://github.com/OpenCGSS/bmconv/releases) to convert the beatmap to [Deleste](https://twitter.com/blueapple25130/status/859560616368812032) TXT format, then view in Deleste. `bmconv` is a commandline program, so please use Command Prompt to run it.
 - playing: build the beatmap (BDB) and music (ACB, via [DereTore](https://github.com/OpenCGSS/DereTore)), then use IdolProxy to play it in real game.

 ## What is this?